-Because none of our current venture capital investments have readily available market values, we value our investments each quarter at fair value, as determined in good faith by our Valuation Committee, within guidelines established by our Board of Directors in accordance with the 1940 Act.
+We value our investments each quarter at fair value as determined in good faith by our Valuation Committee pursuant to Valuation Procedures established by our Board of Directors in accordance with the 1940 Act.
 (See "Footnote to Consolidated Schedule of Investments" contained in "Consolidated Financial Statements.")

 We have broad discretion in the investment of our capital.
 However, we invest primarily in illiquid equity securities of private companies.
 Generally, these investments take the form of preferred stock, are subject to restrictions on resale and have no established trading market.
 Our principal objective is to achieve long-term capital appreciation.
 Therefore, a significant portion of our investment portfolio provides little or no income in the form of dividends or interest.
-We do earn interest income from fixed-income securities, including U.S. government and government agency obligations.
-The amount of interest income we earn varies with the average balance of our fixed-income portfolio and the average yield on this portfolio and is not expected to be material to our results of operations.
+We do earn interest income from fixed-income securities, including U.S government and government agency obligations.
+The amount of interest income we earn varies with the average balance of our fixed-income portfolio and the average yield on this portfolio and is usually not material to our results of operations.

 General business and capital markets conditions in 2003 were adverse for the venture capital industry.
 There were few opportunities to take venture capital-backed companies public or sell them to established companies.
 During this period, it was difficult to finance venture capital-backed companies privately and in general, for venture capital funds themselves to raise capital.
-General business and capital markets conditions in the first half of 2004 improved for the venture capital industry from those prevailing in 2003, then began deteriorating again through the date of this filing.
+General business and capital markets conditions in the first quarter of 2004 improved for the venture capital industry from those prevailing in 2003, then began deteriorating again in certain respects through the date of this filing.